The 2021 edition of London Art Fair will be digital.

-For LAF Edit in January 2021 we unveil a selection of work by Grace O’Connor depicting imagined scenes from the thwarted love story between Edward James (1907-1984) and Tilly Losch (1903-1975).
+For LAF Edit in January 2021 we unveil a selection of work by Grace O’Connor depicting imagined scenes from the thwarted (and true) love story between Edward James (1907-1984) and Tilly Losch (1903-1975).

 Edward James was a British poet known for his patronage of the surrealist art movement, Tilly Losch a beguiling Austrian ballerina.
 Edward James fell hopelessly in love with Tilly Losch.
 He idolised her beauty and grace which manifested itself chiefly in his poetry.
 Their life is portrayed in imagined scenes which hint at the passion they once held for each-other, but which slowly dwindled during the four years of their marriage.
 In these paintings Tilly is an ephemeral spirit who becomes a mirage in James’ life.
 She is reimagined as a starling, a siren and a ghostly cipher through which James’ loss and pain is felt.
 But she is also a dynamic presence, intent on creating her own persona at a time when breaking free of traditional women’s values, such as family and feminine restraint, were considered scandalous.
 Her identity is both elusive and absolute, exalted with James’ passionate devotion.
 Losch is both a singular presence and an abstraction in these works.